 100% Online.
 Meets PDE Requirements.
 Affordable Tuition.

-- Supervisory certificates offered in Special Education, Early Childhood, Science, Social Studies, Math, Reading and Music
+- Supervisory certificates offered in Special Education, Early Childhood, Science, Social Studies, Math, Reading, Music, English and School Health Service

 - Can be easily combined with the MEd in Educational Leadership or other MEd Programs